 No. The keyword is still very much relevant, but SEO has become more complex.
 Increasingly, you need to take the user’s full potential intent into consideration.
 RankBrain has helped ensure that comprehensive content that covers a topic extremely well ranks better than a disjointed page that is super optimized for a certain keyword.

 And the takeaway?
 Think bigger.
-Content optimization won’t always help you rank your page as directly as backlinks will.
+Content optimization may not always help search engine ranking as directly as link building will.
 But it helps search engines understand your intent and it helps you create better content.
-The latter in itself is key, irrespective of SEO, to build authority in any niche.
+The latter in itself is key, irrespective of SEO, to build domain authority in any niche.
 It should also help boost your rankings along with traditional factors.

-Understanding the intent behind a query and building comprehensive content around that is the best way to ensure your content stands the test of time.
-MarketMuse proved this with its in-depth case study on Neil Patel’s blog.
-See how topic optimization helped double Neil’s traffic and rankings, and how it can help you.
+Understanding the intent behind a query and building great content around that is the best way to ensure your content stands the test of time.

 Download the full guide here.